 - Switching from the IRS mileage rate is more scalable, protects low-mileage drivers, and increases cost control

-A FAVR vehicle program can be challenging to administer at first because of the IRS regulations involved.
-But with the right guidance and support this is a cost-effective move.
+A FAVR vehicle program can be challenging to administer initially due to the IRS regulations involved.
+However, with the right guidance and support, this can be a cost-effective move.

 To learn more about how a FAVR car allowance could work for your organization, schedule a call.
 Or use the mBurse FAVR savings calculator